paultimfv/claude-research-skills/README.md

 "give me a market update"

----

 ## Installation

+1. Download the `.skill` file for whichever skill you want
-1. Go to [claude.ai](https://claude.ai) → Settings → Skills → **Add Skill**
+2. Go to [claude.ai](https://claude.ai) → Settings → Skills
-2. Paste the raw `SKILL.md` content from the folder for each skill
+3. Click **Add Skill** → upload the `.skill` file
+4. Start a new chat and use one of the trigger prompts above

 > Requires Claude Pro, Max, Team, or Enterprise.

----

-## Design

-Both skills render output in the same visual system: warm off-white background, DM Serif Display for headline numbers, DM Mono for data, forest green and muted burgundy for signal.
-Looks like something Messari or Allium would publish.

 ---